Codeotus/Codeotus/README.md

 # ✨ Codeotus

-**The battle-tested, Rust-focused IDE that actually works**
+**The 105 Kbs Rust-focused IDE that actually works for all**
-FOSS · Lightning-fast · Zero headaches
+Fully FOSS · Lightning-fast · Zero headaches

 ---